Feds raid Giuliani's home, office, escalating criminal probe - WTMJ

 Wednesday’s raids came months after Trump left office and lost his ability to pardon allies for federal crimes.
 The former president himself no longer enjoys the legal protections the Oval Office once provided him — though there is no indication Trump is eyed in this probe.

-Many people in Trump’s orbit have been ensnared in previous federal investigations, namely special counsel Robert Mueller’s probe of Russian election interference.
-But most of those criminal cases either fizzled or fell apart.
-Giuliani’s is different.
+Many people in Trump’s orbit have been ensnared in previous federal investigations, including special counsel Robert Mueller’s probe of Russian election interference.
+Some, like former Gen. Michael Flynn, Roger Stone and Paul Manafort, were pardoned.
+While there were discussions about a pre-emptive pardon for Giuliani, it did not materialize.

+Trump, his aides and many prominent backers were silent on the action Wednesday, with no widespread denunciations or “witchhunt” claims.
+Trump, who remains barred from Twitter, issued a statement on an Arizona election recount, but steered clear of defending his longtime lawyer, whose loyalty he had long professed to admire.

 Giuliani was central to the then-president’s efforts to dig up dirt against Democratic rival Joe Biden and to press Ukraine for an investigation into Biden and his son, Hunter — who himself now faces a criminal tax probe by the Justice Department.